 Well that's an exaggeration; if you are seriously obese then you will also have to limit even the good carbs.

 The Glycemic Index (GI) is a simple scale used to indicate how fast and how high a starch will raise your blood glucose; it's not all about the carbohydrate count chart.

-A food with a low GLYCEMIC INDEX will typically prompt a low to moderate rise in blood sugar, whilst carbs with a high GI will tend to cause our blood sugar level to rise too high, too quickly, causing blood vessel disease and diabetes, and obesity if we live and eat that way every day.
+A food with a Glycemic Index below 55 will typically prompt a low to moderate rise in blood sugar, whilst carbs with a high GI (70+) will cause it to surge too high, and quickly, causing capillary disease and insulin resistance; and then obesity and diabetes if we live and eat that way every day.

-Never plain macaroni, always macaroni cheese, or macaroni and meatballs, and of course a green salad too.
-Not just bread, but bread and butter, smeared with hummus, peanut butter, fish paste, or perhaps a couple slices of tomato and lettuce, both low on the GI scale.
+Never eat plain macaroni, always with cheese or meatballs; and of course a green salad too.
+Not just bread but with butter or olive oil, and smeared with hummus, peanut-butter or fish paste; or perhaps a couple slithers of tomato and lettuce, both low on the GI scale.

-More about carbohydrate facts.
-Starchy foods with a low glycemic index mostly are rich in natural fibre, particularly the soluble, like the pectin in apples; oats and legumes pass more slowly through the gut and their glucose content is absorbed more slowly, over a longer period.
-Thus you feel more satisfied, and will tend to eat less.
-Obviously this is a win win situation.
+Here are more carbohydrate count chart facts.
+Starchy foods with a low glycemic index mostly are rich in natural fibre, particularly the soluble, like the pectin in apples; oats and legumes too pass more slowly through the gut and their glucose content is absorbed more slowly, over a longer period.
+Thus you feel more satisfied, are satiated, and will tend to eat less.
+Obviously this is a winner takes all situation.

 In fact that fibre makes up much of the invaluable carbohydrate.

 Cutting out all the starch means grossly reducing the fibre in your diet too; then you will just get constipated.
 It makes no sense to try and lose weight to improve wellness by excluding foods like legumes that we should be enjoying regularly; frozen peas have a low glycemic index, for example.